Facing a Disorderly Conduct Charge? Get Help Now!

 Because of the broad nature of the law, disorderly conduct is an offense that is quite common.
 For this reason, we have successfully defended many disorderly conduct cases and have probably handled one very similar to yours.

 Call for a consultation on your case today; we are here to help.
 We can offer defense suggestions, and let you know what we can do to beat the case, and keep your record clean.
-To discuss your criminal charges with an aggressive defense lawyer, call 860-294-4384 or email us.
+To discuss your criminal charges with an aggressive defense lawyer, call us at (860) 294-4384 or complete our quick contact form.

 Attorney Matthew T. Marin